List of Stargate Universe characters: Character arc

 Meanwhile, Young leaves behind a strained personal life back on Earth.
 His wife, Emily, is divorcing him due to his continual habit of putting his military career before their marriage and an affair he had with his subordinate Lt.
 Johansen.
 To make matters worse, Colonel Telford tries to begin a relationship with Emily, and attempts to manipulate Emily into thinking that Young is still sleeping with Lt.
 Johansen.
 It is later revealed that Telford was brainwashed into helping the Lucian Alliance in their attempts to board Destiny—whether or not Telford's dislike of Young is a result of this brainwashing remains unclear.
 Young breaks the brainwashing on Telford by venting the atmosphere in the room he's in, killing him, then revives him.
 After being revived and free of brainwashing, Telford expresses to Young how truly horrified he was by his actions and is grateful for what Young did to free him.
 Also, Young has a friendlier and more comradely attitude towards Telford.

 Young's affair with Lt.
 T.J.
 Johansen is not revealed until weeks after they're stranded on the Destiny, although it becomes clear via flashbacks that T.J. had resigned and planned on leaving the mission for unknown reasons.
-T.J.'s worried about Young's condition after he's severely injured upon arrival, which leads to Camille Wray becoming suspicious of the true nature of their friendship.
+T.J.'s worried about Young's condition after he's severely injured upon arrival, which leads to Camile Wray becoming suspicious of the true nature of their friendship.
 Young's estranged wife later reveals he cheated on her, and via a dream Young has, it became clear his affair was with T.J.
 Although they are no longer sleeping together, they still care about each other and, according to Lt.
 Scott, exchange longing looks throughout their stay on the Destiny.
 After 22 weeks, T.J. tells Young she's pregnant with their child, and Young promises to take care of her and raise their child together.
 When the ship is taken over by the Lucian Alliance in the season 1 finale, T.J., along with others, is taken hostage.
 Young goes to extreme lengths to get T.J. back and it's shown he's even willing to trade his men for her.
 However, when a plan backfires, Young and his men are taken hostage as well and while they are about to be killed for their betrayal, T.J. is shot in the abdomen.
 Rush, Eli, Chloe and Brody manage to retake the ship, but T.J. loses the baby although she survives herself.